d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 npx @angular-devkit/schematics-cli .:playground
 ```

-or if you installed the schematics CLI globally via `npm i @angular-devkit/schematics-cli`:
+or if you installed the Schematics CLI globally via `npm i @angular-devkit/schematics-cli`:

 ```bash
 schematics .:playground
 ```

-The `.` refers to the current directory where our schematics project lives.
+The `.` refers to the current directory where our Schematics project lives.

 ### Basic types

-In case you are not familiar with the structure of schematics, I will just explain some very basic things shortly:
+In case you are not familiar with the structure of Schematics, I will just explain some very basic things shortly:

 - A **`Tree`** is the structured virtual representation of every file in the workspace which we apply the schematic to.
 - A **`Rule`** is called with a `Tree` and a `SchematicContext`.
 The `Rule` is supposed to make changes on the `Tree` and returns the adjusted `Tree`.
-- The **`SchematicContext`** contains information necessary for the schematics to execute some rules.
+- The **`SchematicContext`** contains information necessary for the Schematics to execute some rules.

 ### Install the helpers from `@schematics/angular`

 A second thing we need to do is to install the package `@schematics/angular` which contains all the utils we need for the next steps.
-This package contains all the schematics the Angular CLI uses by itself when running commands like `ng generate` or `ng new` etc.
+This package contains all the Schematics the Angular CLI uses by itself when running commands like `ng generate` or `ng new` etc.

 ```bash
 npm i --save @schematics/angular